Wadworth pub vacancies

 This pub is a hidden gem in the heart of Clifton, tucked away in the arches underneath the classic Georgian houses on Richmond Terrace, Queen's Street.
 Set in an area of Clifton that is very popular with young professionals, this is a great place to meet up and enjoy the lovely secluded terraced patio and beer garden.
 This is a very unique bar, with a great feel in a bustling city.find out more

 The Black Horse is in the village of Sowton, just a few miles from the bustling West Country city of Exeter.
-This imposing site has recently benefitted from a complete refurbishment of the trade and kitchen areas and has capacity for 120 in the bar and restaurant, with a further 35 in the function room and another 32 on the patio.
-This site is being re-let under our exciting new “Retail Franchise Agreement”, full details of which are available on request.find out more
+This imposing site has recently benefitted from a complete refurbishment of the trade and kitchen areas and has capacity for 120 in the bar and restaurant, with a further 35 in the function room and another 32 on the patio.find out more

 The Sun in the wood is located in the picturesque and affluent village of Ashmore Green just two miles from the bustling Berkshire town of Newbury and home to Vodafone UK just a few miles away.
 This site is stylishly decorated with a contemporary and modern feel, but still retains the character of the village pub where walkers, cyclists, villagers and visitors are all extended the same warm welcomefind out more